Non-epileptic Seizures: Diagnosis, Treatment, and Management Strategies for Patients and their Families

 An epilepsy diagnosis usually occurs after an individual has suffered several unprovoked seizures.
 The diagnosis is then confirmed by a test known as an electroencephalogram (an EEG for short).
 However, there are cases in which individuals experience symptoms similar to those of an epileptic seizure without any of the unusual electrical activity detected in the brain.
 This phenomenon is known as a non-epileptic seizure (NES).
 While the physical signs and symptoms of NES may be similar to epileptic seizures, these patients do not respond to anti-epileptic drugs and therefore require different treatment options.
 Up to 20% of those diagnosed with epilepsy actually have NES.1

-This webinar will help viewers recognize the signs, symptoms and history associated with the presentation and diagnosis of NES, discuss the diagnosis of NES with patients and families to enable acceptance of treatment, and identify the management options available for patients with NES and their families.
+This webinar educated viewers on how to recognize the signs, symptoms, and history associated with the presentation and diagnosis of NES, how to discuss the diagnosis of NES with patients and families to enable acceptance of treatment, and identify the management options available for patients with NES and their families.